Adamslab/OpenSlider/Bill Of Materials/Readme.md

 ## Printing

 PETG or ABS is reccomended.
-PLA will work but is not reccomended for the motor mounts or tensioning components.

-No support material is needed, but be sure to calibrate your bridging settings to get cleaner prints.
+No support material is needed.
+Calibrating your bridging settings will help produce cleaner prints.

 0.2mm Layer Height, 3 to 5 perimeters and 25% infill is reccomended.
 Use your own judgement.